ikarigeorge/blog-hugo/site/content/posts/replace-strings-in-several-files-using-the-sed-command-and-regexp.md

 ---
-title: Replace strings in several files using the sed command and RegExp
+title: Replace a string pattern in several files using the sed command and RegExp
 date: 2020-02-10T15:39:25.588Z
 tags:
   - linux